-Methane content in LFG = 50%;

-LFG collection efficiency = $80\%^{14}$; and

-Density of methane = 0.0007168 tonnes/m3 (as per consolidated methodology ACM0001 ver.
+Methane content in LFG = 50%; LFG collection efficiency = $80\%^{16}$ ; and Density of methane = 0.0007168 tonnes/m (as per consolidated methodology ACM0001 ver.
 11).

 The landfill gas collection and utilization system will capture only a portion of the generated landfill gas.
 Thus, an estimate of 80% LFG collection was applied to the estimate of LFG produced.
-Under assumption that generated LFG is composed of 50% methane, Table 7 illustrates the quantities of methane collected by the project activity during the crediting period.
+Under assumption that generated LFG is composed of 50% methane, table below illustrates the quantities of methane collected by the project activity during the crediting period.

-Table 7.
-Estimated amount of methane captured by the project activity
+Table 6 - Estimated amount of methane captured by the project activity